 Daylight-visible front lights now include the better performing lights in the low power/inexpensive class.
 Running front lighting in the daytime gives additional consipicuity most useful in environments where there are additional hazards of crossing traffic, i.e. typically in busy urban environments, but also in some highway situations.
 Daytime front lighting is definitely helpful here, though long range perception is not as crucial up front.

 I'm happy to say that never before has there been so many choices in good quality bicycle lights.
+What amazing advances have been made since I started in 1993.
 Every new year lights get brighter, smaller, lighter, longer running, and at ever decreasing prices to boot.
-The better basic lights in the low-power category have amped things up well beyond mere marker light usage of days gone by, and can now throw ~100 lumen navigation-usable beams.
+The better basic lights in the low-power category have amped things up well beyond mere marker light usage of days gone by, and can now throw 100+ lumen navigation-usable beams.
 Mini and micro sized lights have now moved into a legitimately useful category of their own.

 The first high power systems from the 1990s and 2000s were expensive bulky units, with large separate battery packs.
 Incredibly, now you can now select from a vast array of motor vehicle-like output lights in a small, self contained 110-250g package.
 Not only that, but these systems no longer require a CAD$300 investment; just CAD$65-$150 is all you need for a smile-inducing high performance 500+ lumen headlight.
 I find this truly awesome.

-The LED light is the preeminent style across the bicycle lighting spectrum - front or rear use, and from the low end of the market to the high end.
-Incandescent halogen and ultra expensive HID technology (remember the ridiculous NiteRider CAD$900 HID light?) are now relics of the past.
+The LED light has become the only style across the bicycle lighting spectrum - front or rear use, and from the low end of the market to the high end.
+Incandescent halogen and ultra expensive HID technology (remember the original NiteRider CAD$900 HID light?) are now relics of the past.

 LED technology continues to improve every year.
 White front LED lights have improved significantly and rapidly year-over-year for almost two decades, though the pace of performance improvements has tempered somewhat in recent years.
 Red rear LED lights have also been consistently improving, to the point where daylight-visible rear lights are an easily had and essential safety tool for all road riders.
 In fact, we need to get the word out on this - daylight-visible rear lights should be mandatory equipment for all road riders sharing the road w/faster moving and/or dense motorized traffic.
 Period.
 That means riders on rural roads (i.e. almost all road bike riders).
 That means riders on heavily auto trafficked urban/suburban roads (and especially stroads).
 The majority of today's front LED lights are also good enough to be deployed for extra visiblity to motor traffic in the daytime, though their main benefit in this context is in dense city traffic, and is not as critical vs. the rear.

 With the high power LED headlight models handily surpassing older halogen/HID in every conceivable metric, investing in older-tech lights is inadvisable.
-If you're still running this style of light, you should move on to LED.
+If you're one of the few stragglers still running this style of light, it's high time to move on to LED.

-For the low power/inexpensive/traditional style headlight at the CAD$35 and under price points, decent LED models (those powered by high output LEDs) are the recommended alternatives over the incandescent or low-power early generation LED lights of the 2000s.
-The top small headlights in the category are capable of navigation-level utility, although not enough to adequately substitute for proper high power lighting in demanding conditions.
-Nevertheless, for users interested in running with the best performance out of this category, upgrading nets a substantial improvement, and is well worth the modest expense.
+The top small headlights in the low power/inexpensive/traditional style headlight category (typically at <CAD$40) are capable of navigation-level utility, although not enough to adequately substitute for proper high power lighting in the most demanding conditions.
+Nevertheless, for users interested in running with the best performance out of this category, upgrading from still functioning older light nets a substantial improvement, and is well worth the modest expense.
 As a dedicated night cyclist, I have long retired many (still functioning) lights, among them a VistaLite Code 25 system from 2000.

 Rear LED lighting has also seen dramatic performance improvements.
 What would have been considered as top rear LED light performance 10 or 15 years ago, is now typically found at the mid and lower price points.
 Today's top rear lights perform at previously unimaginable levels, offering high performance and high driver perception in the middle of the brightest summer's day.
 In fact, there is a pleasingingly wide array of models in this new class offering daytime visibility.
 While these lights are more expensive than lesser performing lights, in the grand scheme of things, CAD$35-$90 is a miniscule investment for what you're getting in return.
 If you're a cyclist sharing the roads with motor vehicles, I recommend nothing less than this class of rear light.